Mardzy/wiki-demo/README.md

 $ yarn
 ```

-- to run the project, server will run on `http://localhost:3000/`
+- to run the project, index will run on `http://localhost:3000/`

 ```
 $ npm run start